aidangildea/USDA-Nutrient-Dashboard/README.md

 # NIFA
-Visualizations and data work for NIFA research project.
+Visualizations and data work for for USDA funded research project on achieving a low-cost nutritious diet.